 Growing herbs indoors during Winter provides a welcome, fragrant reminder of Summer in the chilly heart of Winter.
 A one-pot garden is a good solution if you miss your outdoor kitchen garden but don’t have much room in front of your sunniest window.

-While some herbs need plenty of water, others – such as Culinary Sage (Salvia officinalis spp.) – need little.
+While some herbs need plenty of water, others -- such as many types of Culinary Sage -- need little.
 Aside from controlling soil moisture, keys to success when planting a one-pot garden containing sages include:

 • Selecting the right companion plants

 • Choosing a pot that drains well and isn’t too large

 • Using a potting mix that is good for herbs

 • Giving the residents of your one-pot garden regular haircuts to keep growth under control.

 Companions for Culinary Sage

 A good rule of thumb when combining sages with other plants in a container is to place it with other herbs of Mediterranean origin that are accustomed to drier, leaner soils.
 Good companions include Sweet Marjoram (Origanum majorana), Oregano (Origanum vulgare), Rosemary (Rosmarinus officinalis) and Thyme (Thymus vulgaris).

 Slower growing dwarf species may help keep growth under control within limited space.
 However, at Flowers by the Sea, we have never found a dwarf Culinary Sage that performs to our expectations.
 Instead, for a one-pot garden, we suggest some of our favorite shorter cultivars, such as Greek Sage (S. fruticosa) and Honey Melon Pineapple Sage (S. elegans ‘Honey Melon’) all of which reach a height of about 24 inches if not regularly trimmed.